EbrahemMordy/Notes/Tech/Spring JPA&Hibernate/Lesson 2 - The context.md

 #### Entity Manager
 - Find
-	- find data from the database with ID
+	- find data from the context with ID or from database
 - persist
 	- save to context **new one**
 - Update